 Microfracture surgery is often the first choice for treat cartilage damage in the knee.
 However, a study found that whilst there is improved knee function for the first 2 years, there was insufficient information to determine the long term efficacy of the procedure.[5]

-Fortunately a surgical technique being developed at University Hospital Southampton may improve the outcome for these patients.
-A technique known as “Abicus” uses microfracture surgery followed by the use of a special glue like substance made from the patient’s stem cells and hyaluronic acid.
+A surgical technique being developed at University Hospital Southampton may improve the outcome for these patients.
+A technique known as “Abicus” uses microfracture surgery followed by the use of a special glue-like substance made from the patient’s stem cells and hyaluronic acid.
 This is placed over the affected area and allowed to set.
-The whole procedure lasts just 30 minutes and could offer the solution for an often terminal footballing injury.[6]
+The whole procedure lasts just 30 minutes and could potentially offer a solution for an often terminal footballing injury.[6]

 Common Sports Injuries Don’t Need To End Careers

-The days where a sports career comes to an end because of an injury are drawing to a close as advancements in medicine and stem cell research provide treatments for a huge range problems.
-Of course, it’s not just professional athletes who will benefit – these miraculous stem cell therapies will soon be available to everyone who needs them.
+The days where a sports career comes to an end because of an injury may be drawing to a close as advancements in medicine and stem cell research identify novel treatments for a range of problems.
+Of course, it’s not just professional athletes who will benefit – should clinical trials succeed, these stem cell therapies could become available to everyone who needs them.

 Request a Welcome Pack